twocanoes/psso-server-go/Readme.md

 Set up the environment variables for the service configuration:

-_PSSO_BASEURL_ (https://idp.twocanoes.com/psso): BaseURL for service.
+_PSSO_ISSUER_ (example.com): Issuer.
 Used for Iss in JWT.

+_PSSO_AUDIENCE_ (psso): Audience.
+Used for Aud in JWT.

 _PSSO_ADDRESS_ (:6443): Network address and port to listen on.

 _PSSO_JWKSFILEPATH_ (/var/psso/jwks.json): Path to JSON file where the service keys will be created and stored.

-_PSSO_TLSPRIVATEKEYPATH_ (/etc/letsencrypt/live/idp.twocanoes.com/privkey.pem): Path to TLS certificate in PEM format.
+_PSSO_TLSPRIVATEKEYPATH_ (/etc/psso/privkey.pem): Path to TLS certificate in PEM format.

-_PSSO_TLSCERTIFICATECHAINPATH_ (/var/psso/devices): Path to folder where device keys are stored.
+_PSSO_TLSCERTIFICATECHAINPATH_ (/etc/psso/fullchain.pem): Path to folder where device keys are stored.
 Each registered device will be in its own file in this folder.

+_PSSO_DEVICEFILEPATH_: /var/psso/devices): Path to folder where device keys

 _PSSO_NONCEPATH_: /var/psso/nonce): Path to folder where nonce are stored.
 Each nonce will be in its own file in this folder.